How do I get the coronavirus vaccine in Montreal?

 COVID-19 vaccinations in Quebec started in mid-December, with the first shot administered to an 89-year-old resident in the St-Antoine CHSLD.

 As of May 11, Quebec has administered 3.8 million doses, meaning that 43 per cent of the population has been vaccinated with a first dose.

 The shots are being given out at mass vaccination centres set up across Montreal and the province.
 As of March 22, more than 300 pharmacies in Montreal are offering vaccination appointments to eligble residents.
 Visit the Quebec COVID-19 vaccination campaign website or call 1-877-644-4545 for more information.

-For now, vaccinations are not administered during home visits.
-People have to visit a designated vaccination site to receive their shot until in-home vaccinations have been made available.
+For now, vaccinations are not being administered during home visits.
+People have to visit a designated vaccination site to get their shot until in-home vaccinations have been made available.

 When making your appointment, the booking website or the person answering the booking phone line will use your postal code to determine which site is closest to you, or they may be able to book you at a site of your choice.